 Each ambassador will be assigned to a different route depending on logistics and also keeping into account your personal preferences as much as possible.
-If you want to see our routes for this year, you can check the relevant page here.
 If you come from a country where a route is taking place, please consider before applying that you cannot be assigned to that route.

 Is free time included in the trip?

 While 8-9 hours per day will be dedicated to working, you can expect to have social time organised by locals in each city that you’ll be visiting (e.g. city tours, nights out) and also some free time, when applicable.
 We believe that rest is crucial in order for our ambassadors to be productive.